-Dead grass is really a problem here in new lawn, if you bought planting beds and some of sod is old.
+Dead grass is really a problem here in the new lawn if you bought planting beds and some of sod is old.
 To replace with new sod, you will have to remove old sod with your weed control method.
 You can also hire manual labor, power equipment (Rear tine model tiller or cutter) for your lawn care.
-And make sure to start work in growing seasons, in few weeks, it should grow vertically.
+And make sure to start work in growing seasons, in a few weeks, it should grow vertically.

 Remove a lawn by digging it up

 Even using electric equipment, getting down a lawn is tough work.
-You risk exposing weed seeds that had been trapped deep in the soil and allowed it to germinate.
-Even with the tenacious perennial grass like Bermuda you’ll need to kill the plant before you remove it.
+You risk exposing weed seeds that had been trapped deep in the soil and allowing it to germinate.
+Even with the tenacious perennial grass-like Bermuda you’ll need to kill the plant before you remove it.
 Killing grass fully could involve the use of herbicides.
 If you leave mulch behind if you compost, you keep organic matter but you add additional time and energy.
 If you remove sod you’re removing organic matter that you must replace.
 But you want to see immediate results.
 Roll them up to use elsewhere or simply turn the sod upside down and keep composting.

-Use a sod cutter to kill pests seed, weed roots and get rid of them from high or low spots.
+Use a sod cutter to kill pests’ seed, weed roots and get rid of them from high or low spots.

 Tiller and cutter for cutting grass completely

 The tiller is not very effective at removing the pile of soil and dirt that has grown up under your clean new garden.
 If you want to clean out any soil in your garden or compost pile with a tiller then it should do the job for you.
-On the others hand you absolutely need a sod cutter if you have grass growing in your newly dug out place (it’s small) you’ll be happy with the results of a mulch removal device.
+On the other hand you absolutely need a sod cutter if you have grass growing in your newly dug out place (it’s small) you’ll be happy with the results of a mulch removal device.
 But remember that before planting time is very precious – as it’ll take three weeks until all the torreled soil settles to the ground.